 As charity specialists, we produce regular updates and briefings, including our popular Charity and Not for Profit eNews, as well as various benchmarking reports and more in depth articles.
 We also regularly run training and topical seminars for charities, which provide trustees and staff the opportunity to meet and network with others in similar organisations or facing similar challenges.

 Our team of specialist charity partners also speak at our Trustee Training programme, run in partnership with Farrer & Co and Cazenove.

 Our team are encouraged to volunteer as trustees and governors at charities, to gain an understanding of the ‘client’s perspective’, as well as supporting charities with their professional skills.
 This means that many of our staff have first-hand experience of being on a trustee board, which helps them to better understand their clients’ challenges.

-Our work in the charity sector is very important to us and we support the activities of Charity Finance Group (CFG), Civil Society, National Council for Voluntary Organisations (NCVO), Association of Chief Executives of Voluntary Organisations (ACEVO) and other sector bodies.
+Our work in the charity sector is very important to us and we support the activities of Charity Finance Group (CFG), Civil Society, National Council for Voluntary Organisations (NCVO), and other sector bodies.

 Our services include:

 - Internal audit and internal controls reviews

 - Treasury management